-Now I’m here, ready to inform, inspire and empower YOU on your financial journey towards taking charge of your financial destiny.
+Now I’m here, ready to inform, inspire and empower YOU on your financial journey towards maximizing our money and OWNING your financial destiny.

 To get started “owning” your finances right away, click the link to grab my FREE tips: “10 Tips to OWN Your Money Right Now."

 In addition to my passion for teaching personal finance, I love watching comedies, dramas and action movies and spending time with my husband and family.
 A music lover since childhood, I spend every other free moment listening to R&B and Hip-Hop music or creating and recording music as a Soul singer.
 I live in New Jersey with my loving husband.

 My knowledge of Personal Finance has been acquired through years of professional training, hands-on client experience, and self-learning spurred by my eternal thirst and passion for understanding money and how to make it work for me maximially.

 I am certified as a Financial Coach/Counselor per NYC's Consumer Affairs Office of Financial Empowerment standards, qualifying me to work with NYC clients at Financial Empowerment (OFE) locations.
 In 2017 I completed over 100 counseling sessions with clients as a Financial Counselor at Bed Stuy Restoration Corporation’s OFE center.
 I worked on-site at Bed Stuy Restoration and off-site at the Brooklyn Public Library servicing clients.
 Below are pics of me ready and eager to assist clients when I worked out of the Brooklyn Central Library.